robnolen/aws-security-workshops/README.md

 ![Components](./images/security-components-color.png "Categorization of AWS Security Services")

-## Components
+## Security Components

 * **Identity** - Define, enforce, and audit user permissions across AWS services, actions and resources.

-* **Detective Control** - Gain the visibility you need to spot issues before they impact the business, improve your security posture, and reduce the risk profile of your environment.
+* **Detective Control** - Gain visibility to spot issues before they impact the business, improve your security posture, and reduce the risk profile of your environment.

-* **Infrastructure Security** - Reduce surface area to manage and increase privacy for and control of your overall infrastructure on AWS.
+* **Infrastructure Security** - Reduce the surface area to manage and increase privacy for and control of your overall infrastructure on AWS.

 * **Data Protection** - In addition to our automatic data encryption and management services, employ more features for data protection.